 - E3 – Skilled workers, professionals, and unskilled workers

 - E4 – Special Immigrations (broadcasters, government employers, religious leaders, medical grads, etc.)

 In addition to helping immigrant workers, we also provide assistance in helping their spouses and children (under 21) apply for immigrant visas.

 Discuss Your Needs with an Immigration Lawyer in Reno

 Joey Gilbert Law is proud to serve clients throughout Northern Nevada in all matters involving immigration petitions.
-If you wish to discuss your situation and learn how our legal team can help, call (775) 574-4774 for a FREE consultation.
+If you wish to discuss your situation and learn how our legal team can help, call (775) 574-4774 for a consultation.